 Violin and Viola

-Graybert has a B.M. and M.M. in Viola in Performance from the Cleveland Institute of Music and completed coursework, D.M.A. in Music Education, Boston University.
+Graybert has a B.M. and M.M. in Violin Performance from the Cleveland Institute of Music and completed coursework for the D.M.A. in Music Education at Boston University.

 Photo by Kevin Couture Photography

 Maria Belva is a professional choral conductor and private voice teacher.
 She has a B.A. in Psychology & Education from the State University of New York at Potsdam and an M.M. in Choral Conducting from the University of Maine.

 She is a Certified McClosky Voice Technician, and in her voice studio, she focuses on technique and musicianship.
 Maria was an active soprano soloist throughout the Monadnock Region of New Hampshire, and in this capacity, performed leading roles in operatic and music theatre

 productions.
 She also appeared often in churches, community events, benefits, and solo recitals.